Child marriage: International initiatives

 The Haryana state government in India operated a program in which poor families were given a financial incentive if they kept their daughters in school and unmarried until age 18.
 Girls in families who were eligible for the program were less likely to be married before age 18 than their peers.

 A similar program was operated in 2004 by the Population Council and the regional government in Ethiopia's rural Amhara Region.
 Families received cash if their daughters remained in school and unmarried during the two years of the program.
 They also instituted mentorship programs, livelihood training, community conversations about girls' education and child marriage, and gave school supplies for girls.
 After the two-year program, girls in families eligible for the program were three times more likely to be in school and one tenth as likely to be married compared to their peers.

-In the other free program the Global Campaign for the Prevention of Child Marriage (GCPCM) has been launched in March 2019, and the primary goal of this Campaign is raising awareness and illuminating people's minds to address child marriage in the world.
+The Global Campaign for the Prevention of Child Marriage (GCPCM) was launched in March 2019.
+Its primary goal is raising awareness and addressing child marriage in the world.

 Other programs have addressed child marriage less directly through a variety of programming related to girls' empowerment, education, sexual and reproductive health, financial literacy, life skills, communication skills, and community mobilization.

 In 2018, UN Women announced that Jaha Dukureh would serve as Goodwill Ambassador in Africa to help organize to prevent child marriage.

 Tipping point analysis

 Researchers at the International Center for Research on Women found that in some communities rates of child marriage increase significantly when girls are a particular age.
 This "tipping point", or age at which rates of marriage increase dramatically, may occur years before the median age of marriage.
-Therefore, the researchers argue prevention programs should focus their programming on girls who are pre-tipping point age rather than only girls who are married before they reach the median age for marriage.
+Therefore, the researchers argue prevention programs should focus their programming on girls who are pre-tipping point age rather than only on girls who are married before they reach the median age for marriage.